Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/country-ambassadors/handout.md

 # Country Ambassadors

-A lightweight international ambassador model can support outreach, communication, and institutional relationship-building in each country.
+A lightweight country ambassador model can give the project trusted local help with outreach, translation, and early relationship-building in each country.

 ## Why This Role Is Needed

-International outreach is difficult to centralize well.
+International outreach and follow-up are difficult to centralize well.

 Each country has different: